zopefoundation/zc.async/src/zc/async/README_3.txt

 .. [#extras_require] The "[z3]" is an "extra", defined in zc.async's setup.py
     in ``extras_require``.
-It pulls along zc.z3monitor and simplejson in addition to the packages described in the `Configuration without Zope 3`_ section.
+It pulls along zc.z3monitor and simplejson in addition to the packages described in the `Configuration`_ section.
     Unfortunately, zc.z3monitor depends on zope.app.appsetup, which as of this writing ends up depending indirectly on many, many packages, some as far flung as zope.app.rotterdam.

 .. [#get_vals]